Valjala

 Valjala (Wolde) is a small borough (alevik) in Saaremaa Parish, Saare County in western Estonia.
 As of the 2011 census, the settlement's population was 410.

 St. Martin's Church stands in the center of Valjala; it is the oldest stone church in Estonia.
 The ruins of Valjala Stronghold are about 700 m south of Valjala.

+Fresh excavations conducted in 2023 and 2024 uncovered a 12th-century dry stone wall protecting the inner settlement.